HonorHealth Complete Care FAQs

 Q: How does HonorHealth Complete Care determine what to charge patients?

-A: Your insurance company negotiates rates on your behalf with providers, such as HonorHealth Complete Care, and agrees upon rates in which they feel are reflective of the value provided to their members.
+Your insurance company negotiates rates on your behalf with providers, such as HonorHealth Complete Care, and agrees upon rates which they feel are reflective of the value provided to their members.
 Factors that determine what rates your insurance carrier agrees to include quality of providers, accessibility and patient experience.
 Visit our insurance plans accepted page for more information.

 Q: What is the difference between my explanation of benefits (EOB) and my invoice from HonorHealth Complete Care?